bbatsov/projectile/doc/configuration.md

 The project name will not appear by default when editing remote files (via TRAMP), as recalculating the project name (this is done on every keystroke) is a fairly slow operation there.

+!!!
+Warning

+    Be extremely careful about what you put here, as all the code in the lighter gets evaluated on every keystroke!